-Last year the National Championships were held on the Gold Coast.
-Despite the premium price tag they attracted a full field of entries.
-Around a dozen of our members attended alas without troubling the leader boards.
+Last year the National Championships were held at Nelson Bay attracting a full field of entries.
+Our region was very well represented, alas without troubling the leader boards.

 With the price tag came a number of innovations, including club transfer between courses, cart hire, bus transfers, Tshirts and a designated 19th hole each day.

-Few other venues will be able to command the Gold Coast prices without impacting attendances.
+Few other venues will be able to command the Gold Coast and Nelson Bay prices without impacting attendances.
 We will follow with interest whether these innovations are followed in the upcoming Nationals to guide our thinking for our turn in 2022.

-This year the championships are to be held at Nelson Bay in November.
-Attendances are very good with a strong ACT contingent.
+This year the championships are to be held at Launceston in November.
+Attendances are good with a good ACT contingent.

-In 2019 the championships will be held in northern Tasmania followed by Victoria, WA and the ACT in 2022.
+In 2020 the championships will be held at Yarrawonga in Victoria followed by WA and the ACT in 2022.